-Sickle Cell Patient Reveals Why She Is Volunteering For Landmark Gene-Editing Study
+In A 1st, Doctors In U.S. Use CRISPR Tool To Treat Patient With Genetic Disorder

 "This opens the door for many patients to potentially be treated and to have their disease modified to be mild" and to avoid the "horrible, horrible long-term side effects of sickle cell disease," he says.

+She was thrilled to finally have what she calls her "supercells" inside her body.

+"That's what all of this is about — the edited cells.
+It's the supercells that's what's going to make the difference between me having the sickle cell pain crises and not having them," Gray says.

-Gray hopes it works and describes how she imagines a life without sickle cell:
+She hopes it works and imagines a life without sickle cell:

 "Being able to wake up and not be in pain.
 And to just be tired because I've done something — and not just tired for no reason.
 And just to be outside, and jump on the trampoline with my kids.